Diversity & Community Studies

-Scholarship opportunity for any undergraduate student who has officially claimed the minor in African American Studies, Gerontology, or the certificate in the Institute for Citizenship & Social Responsibility.
+Scholarship opportunity for any undergraduate student who has officially claimed the minor in African American Studies, or the Center for Citizenship & Social Justice.

 Amount - $500-$1,000, to be deposited in the student's WKU account.